peppelinux/ansible-slapd-eduperson2016/README.md

 Radius integration
 ------------------
 This playbook came with freeradius schema for radius authentication over LDAP.
-If you need the sambaNTPassword field in your accounts entries you should include a sambaSID univoque value for every user, otherwise you'll get this exception:
+If you need the sambaNTPassword field in your accounts entries, with a real sambaSAMaccount you should include a sambaSID univoque value for every user (read previous paragraph Samba integration), otherwise you'll get this exception:

 ````
 ldap_add: Object class violation (65)